MMORPGs have always been one of my favorite types of games to play, right behind MOBAs.

 - Storyline isn’t immersive

-With over 16,000 reviews and an average 5-star rating, it’s definitely worth checking out.
+With over 16,000 reviews and an average of 5-star ratings on the Chrome Web Store, it’s definitely worth checking out.

 Best MMORPG #2: AdventureQuest Worlds